jackfitton112/ESPCAM-Doorbell/README.md

 nohup python3 discord-bot.py > /dev/null &
 ```

 #### `discord-bot.py`

+> This script is tempermental and needs updating to use asyncio instead of threading.
+> I'm in the process of updating this script when I have time.

 This script runs the discord bot, it gets the messages from MQTT and converts them into a discord message, it also sends the images to discord.